janellybautista/Financial-Statement-Analysis-Agent/README.md

 Power BI is used as the reporting layer.
 SQL is used for database-based analysis, while Power BI is used to visualize the final cleaned dataset and KPI outputs.

 ---

 ## 5. Future Improvements

 Possible future upgrades:

-- Add more flexible financial label matching
+- Add more flexible financial label matching (Will use LlamaParse...?)
 - Add support for scanned PDFs or OCR
-- Add data validation checks
-- Add optional AI-generated summaries from already-computed KPI results
+- Add AI-generated summaries from already-computed KPI results
 - Add a Streamlit app for uploading files
-- Build a full Power BI dashboard

 ---